 Create Your Own Advent Calendar

 I've made an advent calendar with mini paper gift boxes.
 I've also created a few free printable AND cutting files you can use to make your own mini gift boxes.
 So whether you have a Cricut or a pair of scissors, you are set… let's start creating!

-Before I start talking too much, today I am sharing this printable project as part of a fun group activity.
-I’m Co-hosting, with the fabulous Vanessa Brady from Tried & True (love her art!) the Printing the Holidays blog hop and giveaway!
-20+ bloggers sharing projects you can make using printables.
-YAY printing and crafting!
-Keep reading, this prize package is AH-MAZING!
+Fun Fact about the project: This printable project is also part of a fun group activity from years past.
+I'm Co-hosted, with the fabulous Vanessa Brady from Tried & True (love her art!) the Printing the Holidays blog hop and giveaway!
+We coordinated 20+ bloggers to share Christmas projects you can make using printables.

 Now, I said I finally made an advent calendar… I haven't filled the boxes with treats yet.
 That said, I have time!
 If you're like me, and you've already missed December 1st, don't worry.
 You can create a 12 days of Christmas Advent calendar and start with box 1 on December 12th (or December 13th if you go to the 25th)!
 So yes, you too still have time!
 I will be going back and filling all these pretty boxes.
 But for now, let's enjoy the seemingly finished display together, shall we?

 Watch this video to see how I put together these cute little boxes.

 Confession – hide the craft candy or your boxes will be empty!
 When I created this project, the little boxes sat empty in my own home today because I keep eating all my candy props.
 I buy bags of candies to use in either photos or projects and I always eat them.
 In this case I bought candies to put in real advent calendar boxes and I keep eating it too!
 I have been sharing.. but chocolate.. in hiding away in a box, What!?
 How am I supposed to refrain knowing it's in there.. someone else needs to fill these little gifties… or I need to buy broccoli for the boxes.